ox-jsdoc

 The last column compares each row against oxc_jsdoc using faster / slower wording.
 Rows with different scenarios are not interchangeable feature-for-feature comparisons.

-• parse_block_into_data is the internal phase-1 parser.
+• parse_block_into_data is the canonical crate’s internal phase-1 parser.
 It walks one JSDoc block and builds intermediate BlockData / TagData plus diagnostics, but does not emit Binary AST bytes.
 The benchmark loops over all 226 comments, so this is a parser-core lower-bound measurement.

 • parse_batch_into and parse_batch are the public batch APIs returning a typed BatchResult<'arena>. parse_batch_into reuses a caller-supplied BinaryWriter so per-call writer setup (StringTableBuilder prelude memcpy + arena buffer init) is amortized over the whole batch. parse_batch constructs a fresh writer per call.